AdvancedHacker101/android-R.A.T-Client/CONTRIBUTING.md

 This way you can suggest new features, or change an older one without coding.
 I will try to respond within 24 hours!
 ## How to run / compile
-I use Visual Studio 2017 Community Edition.
+I use Android Studio 2.2.3
-The program is written in c\# and built with .NET Framework 4.5
+The program is written in java
-Any additional requirements can be found under TutServer/bin/debug
+No additional requirements, the program is only using android APIs
 ## How to ask questions?
 You can also use the *Issues* section on GitHub, i will assign a label to it, so it's different from bugs.
 I will try to respond within 24 hours!